samali0996/perserve-message-ordering/README.md

 ### Quality requirements
 - Message order integrity needs to be perserved (older messages cannot overwrite newer ones)
-- System must be scalable to handle concurrent requests (must not violate message order)
+- System must be scalable to handle processing requests concurrently (must not violate message order)
 - System downtime should be minimized / should not disturb message order
 - Messages that 'fail' must be handled (don't overwrite newer messages)
 - Logging capabilities to track down events and identify issuess